dyslexicanaboko/FJS/docs/List.md

 # List{T}

 Arrays in JavaScript... oof... calling these things arrays is too generous.
-Arrays in JS are a deceptive construct, not nearly as bad as the JS Date object, but nearly as bad.
-I have already called out JS for using poor naming conventions and behaving illogically on the front page, but I am just going to really drive the point home here.
+Arrays in JS are a deceptive construct, not nearly as bad as the JS Date object, but almost as bad.
+I have already called out JS for using poor naming conventions and behaving illogically on the front page, but I am going to drive the point home here differently.

 > Arrays in JavaScript do not behave like a traditional array because they are `mutable`.
-Therefore, they are more like a weird list that also wants to be a map, that also wants to be a stack.
+Therefore, they are more like a weird managed array that also wants to be a map, that also wants to be a stack.
 This is a confused construct and in doing so it just confuses the end user.

 ## Lack of zero based indexing

 JS Arrays do not enforce how its index is tracked.
-They do not have an internal index pointer for keeping track of what is the highest index available.
+However, they do have an internal index pointer for keeping track of what is the highest index available.
+It just doesn't work well.
 To make matters worse, you can just provide whatever index you want at any time.
 Therefore, a JS Array is actually more of a Map than an array.
 The only constraint it has is that the index _should_ be a non-negative integer.
-I am saying _should_ as opposed to _must_ because in typically JS fashion it will let you hang yourself since it lacks structure.
+I am saying _should_ as opposed to _must_ because in typically JS fashion it will let you hang yourself since it lacks structure and constraints.

 Here is why this loose behavior is so bad, especially for people who aren't used to JS this is confusing: